MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

-To provide a unified and streamlined customer experience, Azure Information Protection's classic client and Label Management in the Azure Portal are being deprecated as of March 31, 2021.
+To provide a unified and streamlined customer experience, Azure Information Protection's classic client and Label Management in the Azure portal are being deprecated as of March 31, 2021.

 This time frame enables all current Azure Information Protection classic client customers to transition to the AIP unified labeling solution, which uses Microsoft Information Protection's Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

-This tutorial provides an end-to-end description of how to migrate your organization's Azure Information Protection deployment from the classic client to the unified labeling client.
+This tutorial describes how to migrate your organization's Azure Information Protection deployment from the classic client to the unified labeling client.

-**Time required:** The time required to complete an end-to-end migration depends on how complex your policies are and the AIP features you use.
+**Time required:** The time required to complete a migration depends on how complex your policies are and the AIP features you use.
 You can continue to work with the classic client while you migrate in the background.

 This tutorial provides a high-level description of each step, and then references to the relevant section elsewhere in Microsoft documentation for more details.